-Making the transition from education to the world of work.
+• Making the transition from education to the world of work.

 Placement services are available to graduating students and alumni of Shawnee State University.
-The Center is located in Massie Hall, room 218.
+The center is located in the Commons Building.
 The phone number is (614) 355-2233.

 Transfer/University Parallel Programs